marwanelmo/PLEQ-technical-assignment/README.md

 CRUD (CREATE, READ, UPDATE AND DELETE).

 ## What is your assignment:
-You must create a web app that is able to show all the your favorite movie titles, which can then be modified, deleted or new titles can be added.
+You must create a web app that is able to show all the your favorite study rooms on campus, which can then be modified, deleted or new rooms can be added.

 ## What are the requirements:
 - Front-end: You must use React and Next.js.